grahamlopez/gentoo-configs/README.md

   < # CONFIG_UBSAN_SIGNED_WRAP is not set
   ```

 so I copied most of these over.
-We'll be paring both kernels down over time.
+TODO: We'll be paring both kernels down over time.

 ## Commandline + initrd